caseykneale/PickingALanguage2020/README.md

 * Programs, dependencies, data, and related files, consume disk space.
 * Hardware has a life expectancy, and redundancies are necessary.

-Useful study:
+*Useful study:*
 <https://stefanos1316.github.io/my_curriculum_vitae/GKS17.pdf>.

 # What Options are Available in 2020?

 There are currently hundreds of programming languages in existence.
 Thankfully many of them can be rejected for any project that isn't for funsies without effort.
 For example, no one will ever use Hexagony(<https://esolangs.org/wiki/Hexagony>) in production.
+The human race is thankful for that.
+But - even after widdling down the choices there's still probably 50 or so that are feasible for most modern needs.

+## Systems Programming Languages
+C, C++, Rust, Go, Swift, Nim, D

+## JVM Based languages
+Clojure, Groovy, JRuby, Jython, Kotlin, Scala

+## Data Science Languages
+Julia, Python, R, Matlab, Octave, Scilab.